MuseTag/musetag.github.io/specifications.md

 > Jules entered the café and spotted reading by the window.
 Jules approached her table.
 In this example:
 - Two character entities (Jules and Marie) are defined
-- Jules is visible in the text, Marie is invisible
+- Jules is visible in the text, Marie is hidden
 - A visible parameter (.STATUS[reading]) provides narrative content
 - A temporary state modifier (.happy) is applied to Jules as metadata
 ### 4.2 Rich Narrative Structure